borisding/hdb-carpark-csv-parser/README.md

 ## Output

+* CSV file will be downloaded and extracted to `csv` folder for parsing.
 * Two types fo JSON files will be generated in `json` folder:

 i.
 List format for `records`, example: